 Fellowship recipients' work will be preserved in the Ferdinand Hamburger University Archives of the Sheridan Libraries, creating a rich, continually growing, and publicly available body of original scholarship that will serve as a valuable resource for generations to come.

-For more information and to apply, see the Hugh Hawkins Research Fellowships website.
+For more information and to apply, visit the Hopkins Retrospective website.